ToddTurnbull/strong-neighbourhoods/sources/canada/nhs-planningdistrict/readme.md

 ### Other categories of potential interest (e.g. for neighbourhood profiles)
 * Total population in private households by Aboriginal identity (1352-1359) (include?)
 * Total labour force population aged 15 years and over by occupation (2027, 2029-2039)
-* Total employed population aged 15 years and over with a usual place of work or no fixed workplace address by mode of transportation (2192-2198)
-    * Public transit, walked, bicycle
 * Prevalence of low income in 2010 based on after-tax low-income measure % (age breakdown) (2457-2461)
 * Total number of occupied private dwellings by period of construction (2495-2501)
 * Total number of private households by tenure (2514-2516)